orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     if the setting is not platform agnostic or would likely lead to breakage.
   - Daemons/servers must run as limited (non-root) user.
+  - Live commits should have a `fallback-commit` USE flag that sets EGIT_COMMIT.
+    In addition, the YYYYMMDD date of that commit recorded.
+  - Live ebuilds should perform versioning checks between the current live and the expected live for deterministic builds.
+  - Live ebuilds without versioning, it should use fingerprinting.
+To accomplish this, do the following:
+    - Get a list of build files, command line option files, file formats, dependencies, etc.
+    - Sort file list.
+    - Hash files.
+    - Hash the hash.
+    - Compare the hash of the hash to ensure determinism in live ebuilds or else recommend the `fallback-commit` USE flag.
+  - If a project has git tags, you may use use `9999`, `<PV>_p9999`, `<PV>_pre9999` for live ebuild versions.
+  - If a project has git tags, but the distro uses `<PV>_p20230903`, you must use `<PV>_p99999999` for live ebuild versions.
+  - If a project has no tag (i.e. no point releases), you can use `9999` or `99999999` for live ebuild versions.
+  - If a project has no tag but the distro uses `20230903`, you must use `99999999` for live ebuild versions.

 * eclass rules:
   - All `.eclass`es must be GPL2 only or have a GPL2 compatible license header.